 - 5. Copy the following checkpoint files into a backup directory: - dfs.name.dir/edits - dfs.name.dir/image/fsimage - 6.
-Stop the HDFS.
+Stop the HDFS service.
 Ensure all the HDP services in the cluster are completely stopped at this point. - 7.
 If upgrading Hive, ensure that you back up the Hive database. - 8.
+For SUSE, you must uninstall before updating the repo file.
+The instructions to uninstall HDP are provided here. - 9.
+For RHEL/CentOS, use one of the following options to upgrade HDP: - Option I: - a.
+Uninstall HDP using the instructions provided here. - b.
+Install HDP using the instructions provided here. - Option II: Update the repo using the instructions provided here.

-Configure the local repositories.
+10.Configure the local repositories.